luqmanbarry/rosa-classic-terraform/README.md

 ### Cluster Build

+1. An OpenShift cluster with [ACM installed](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.10/html-single/install/index#installing-while-connected-online).
+2. A Vault instance.
+In this guide, [Vault is deployed](./.ci/vault-deploy.sh) in the same OpenShift cluster where ACM is running.
+The root token can be found in the **vault-init** `Secret` in the **vault** `Namespace`.
-1. Set the [admin](./tfvars//admin//admin.tfvars) variables.
+3. Set the [admin](./tfvars//admin//admin.tfvars) variables.
 These are the variables that are common across all business units.
 Hence, setting them once should suffice.
-2. Set the user-inputs variables.
+4. Set the user-inputs variables.
 These change for each new cluster, or distinct business unit, or if you need to update existing clusters.

     ```sh
     export AWS_ACCESS_KEY_ID='<value>'
     export AWS_SECRET_ACCESS_KEY='<value'